rooch-network/rooch/frameworks/rooch-framework/doc/gas_coin.md

 ## Function `faucet_entry`

-Entry point for the faucet, Only sequencer account can call this function.
+Entry point for the faucet, anyone can get Gas via this function on local/dev net, otherwise only sequencer account can call this function.

 <pre><code><b>public</b> entry <b>fun</b> <a href="gas_coin.md#0x3_gas_coin_faucet_entry">faucet_entry</a>(<a href="">account</a>: &<a href="">signer</a>, amount: u256)